rwhetten/DeepSeqAnalysis/docs/source/readings.rst

 **Links to Linux command-line tutorials and resources**

+ + `Data Science at the Command Line <https://datascienceatthecommandline.com/2e/>`_ A free online book by Jeroen Janssens, also available in hard copy form from O'Reilly Media.
+The second edition was published in 2021, updating the first edition published in 2014.
+The `Preface <https://datascienceatthecommandline.com/2e/preface.html>`_ has a nice explanation of the author's motivation and rationale for writing the book.
+ + `The Linux Command Line <http://linuxcommand.org/index.php>`_ by William Shotts.
+Another free online book, also available as a free PDF download or in print form from `No Starch Press <https://nostarch.com/tlcl2>`_

 Tutorials for AWK, a powerful tool for handling data tables
   + A set of `awk notes <http://people.bu.edu/scottm/AWK.NOTES>`_ from Boston University
   + Bruce Barnett's `awk tutorial <http://www.grymoire.com/Unix/Awk.html>`_